mekatronik-achmadi/archcustom/notes/generals/computer/yugioh.md

 **NOTE:**
 - For Android, its recommended to use Internal Storage and do Copy Asset
+- For copy card pics on Android, try to copy from Computer to MicroSD, then MicroSD to EDOPro pics
 - If repositories clone failed, delete files in repositories folder to re-clone

 All Card Pics: